metaphysicser/metaphysicser/README.md

 ---
 🎒 Study at Institute of Fundamental and Frontier Sciences, University of Electronic Science and Technology of China

 🏣 My current studying field is Bioinformatics.
-He is studying at [Prof.Quan Zou](http://lab.malab.cn/~zq/)'s Lab
+I'm studying at [Prof.Quan Zou](http://lab.malab.cn/~zq/)'s Lab

 ☎️ Email: pingluzhang[at]outlook.com